Cornwall Electric: Incorporation

-As requested by Stormont Electric, the town council passed a by-law on 22 April 1887, to give the company the exclusive right to erect poles and string wires for the distribution of electricity across the town for fifteen years, and a tax exemption on the personal and real property of the company for a period of ten years.
+As requested by Stormont Electric, the town council passed a by-law on April 22, 1887, to give the company the exclusive right to erect poles and string wires for the distribution of electricity across the town for fifteen years and a tax exemption on the personal and real property of the company for a period of ten years.
 Stormont Electric then filed for incorporation with the provincial government as a joint-stock company, valued at $25,000.
 Company solicitors also prepared a deed of purchase for the use of the water-power plant in a building on land used for a gristmill, controlled by David Hodge.
 It was passed on to him by his father Andrew Hodge, who years earlier, purchased the mill, which included federal water rights on the Cornwall Canal.

-In September 1887, Hitchcock obtained title to his company's electric plant, and agreed to operate it for one year, and to give the directors of Stormont Electric options to purchase the operation, before being free to sell it to anyone else.
-In October that year, Hitchcock borrowed $5,000 from them to pay his bills, and unable to repay the ten-month loan, forfeited ownership of his power plant to Stormont Electric.
+In September 1887, Hitchcock obtained title to his company's electric plant and agreed to operate it for one year and to give the directors of Stormont Electric options to purchase the operation before being free to sell it to anyone else.
+In October of that year, Hitchcock borrowed $5,000 from them to pay his bills, and unable to repay the ten-month loan, he forfeited ownership of his power plant to Stormont Electric.

 Expansion and control

-On 1 December 1893, the directors of Stormont Electric decided to operate the Cornwall Gas Works Company, when the shareholders, seeing it as a potential rival, had agreed to purchase the company.
-After being in abeyance for several years, the High Court of Justice for Ontario issued a final order of foreclosure on 13 April 1890.
+On December 1, 1893, the directors of Stormont Electric decided to operate the Cornwall Gas Works Company, when the shareholders, seeing it as a potential rival, had agreed to purchase the company.
+After being in abeyance for several years, the High Court of Justice for Ontario issued a final order of foreclosure on April 13, 1890.
 Once the terms and conditions of the purchase were finalized, Stormont Electric purchased the company in 1895, for $13,000.
 An Act that passed in the provincial legislature of Ontario provided Stormont Electric with the necessary permission to operate Cornwall Gas Works, allowing it to manufacture and sell gas for light, power, and heat in the town and township of Cornwall and to increase the value of its capital stock by $50,000.

 Facing an increasing demand for electricity, the directors of Stormont Electric decided to build a new coal-powered steam plant to supply power when the Cornwall Canal had an insufficient amount of water to turn the water wheels fast enough to generate electricity.
 To finance the project, which included a new boiler, engine house, and approximately 150 tons of soft coal to power the steam engines, the directors secured a $10,000 loan against the company's property and equipment from James N. Stuart, an investment agent from Montreal, Quebec.

 During the 1896 yearly municipal elections, the incumbent mayoral candidate M. M. Mulhern had proposed expropriation of the water and electric utilities.
 Stormont Electric was able to escape the idea of expropriation, which had been deemed inappropriate at the time by William Hodge, a candidate for Reeve and a former director of Stormont Electric.